Lightning-AI/pytorch-lightning/docs/source/starter/style_guide.rst

 Forward vs training_step
 ========================

-We recommend using forward for inference/predictions and keeping training_step independent
+We recommend using forward for inference/predictions and keeping ``training_step`` independent.

 .. code-block:: python